 Millennials’ response to the pandemic was to start micro-investing in stocks.
 According to statisticshttps://financialpost.com/investing/who-knew-fearless-millennials-are-cashing-in-on-stocks-as-frightened-boomers-cash-out, in March online investment service Wealthsimple saw an increase in users by 54%, most of them were aged 34 and below, while the stock trading app Robinhood reported to have the biggest number of deposits in the first three months of the year, with daily trades rocketing up 300% in contrast to the end of 2019.

 Stocks is a trending sector of mobile app development, and right now is the perfect time to jump on the market.
-This article details how to build a stock trading app without the headache, revealing all the secrets about competitors, monetization strategies, key features, and costs.
+This article details how to create a stock trading app without the headache, revealing all the secrets about competitors, monetization strategies, key features, and costs.
 Enjoy our guide!

 How do stock trading apps work?

 To put it simply, a stock trading app is a user-end platform where stocks are being bought and sold.
 Users download an app to invest in stocks, both long- and short-term, and also, to track the market in real-time on a smartphone.
 Brokers secure stock exchanges on trading platforms and make money out of trades.
 Usually, trading is divided into two types: traditional stock trading, when you buy a company’s share, and cryptocurrency trading with Bitcoin, Ripple, Litecoin, and others.

 Remember, that there are a lot of safety concerns in finances, and to run a stock trading app you have to obtain a license in all countries where you’re planning to be represented.

 We have to be honest with you, the stock trading market is highly competitive, and in order to build a successful trading system, you need to know your competitors.
 Check our lowdown on the market — other stock trading platforms: